wp-plugins/oik/readme.txt

 12. oik options - More information for [bw_show_googlemap]

 == Upgrade Notice ==
+= 2.1-alpha.0701 =
+Changes primarily for oik-nivo-slider.
+When finding full sized images to display with a post the Featured Image is now chosen in preference to a randomly selected attached image.
+This will make the nivo shortcode more useful but could alter the results in some cases.

 = 2.0 =
 Version 2.0 contains significant enhancements to version 1.17.
 There have been many improvements but you should not have to make any changes to your current content.